 In today’s dynamic healthcare landscape, there is a critical need for medical physicians to fulfill managerial and leadership roles within their respective organizations.
-The Charles E. Schmidt College of Medicine has recognized this vital demand by partnering with the College of Business at Florida Atlantic University to offer two joint degree programs: a master of business administration (MD/MBA) and a master of health administration (MD/MHA).
+The Charles E. Schmidt College of Medicine has recognized this vital demand by partnering with the College of Business at Florida Atlantic University to offer two dual degree programs: a master of business administration (MD/MBA) and a master of health administration (MD/MHA).

-Tuition for the MBA and MHA components of the joint degree programs is based on an hourly credit rate set by the College of Business and does not differ based on Florida residency status.
+Tuition for the MBA and MHA components of the dual degree programs is based on an hourly credit rate set by the College of Business and does not differ based on Florida residency status.

-For the joint MD/MBA, the College of Business classifies the MD portion as a concentration within the MBA program.
+For the dual MD/MBA, the College of Business classifies the MD portion as a concentration within the MBA program.
 Students entering the MBA program without the Finance and Accounting prerequisites must earn 36 credits.
 Prerequisites may be waived for students who earned an undergraduate business degree with a previous grade of “B” or better in the following courses:

-For the joint MD/MHA, The Office of Student Affairs and Admissions at the Schmidt College of Medicine will assist with the admission process by coordinating with the Office of Executive Programs in the College of Business.
+For the dual MD/MHA, The Office of Student Affairs and Admissions at the Schmidt College of Medicine will assist with the admission process by coordinating with the Office of Executive Programs in the College of Business.
 There are no prerequisites for the MHA program.

 First-year medical students may start the application process at the end of the first semester of medical school.
 Second, third and fourth-year medical students are encouraged to start the application process at least four weeks prior to the semester in which they would like to take business classes.